HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 # Project overview

-The aim of this project is to develop(design and build) a comprehensive and scalable database system for Olist store to handle potential increase in data volume and allow for more efficient data collection, retrieval and organization.
+The aim of this project is to develop, design, and build a comprehensive and scalable database system for Olist Store to handle potential increases in data volume and allow for more efficient data collection, retrieval, and organization.

 ## Features